Master of Arts in Clinical Psychology with Emphasis in Marriage & Family Therapy with Latinas/os

 The Master of Arts in Clinical Psychology with Latinas/os program will prepare students to serve Latina/o individuals, couples, families, and groups as a licensed marriage and family therapist (LMFT) or a licensed professional clinical counselor (LPCC) in California.

 West Los Angeles, Irvine*, Encino

 *Latina/o specific courses are only offered at the Irvine campus.

 (Please note that your campus of choice cannot be guaranteed.
 Campus offerings are contingent upon availability and subject to change.)

-- Extensive networking opportunities, courtesy of our alumni community network, made up of more than 20,000 professionals
+- Extensive networking opportunities through our alumni network with more than 20,000 professionals